OSM Map Data

 Contribute Map Data to OSM

-3. Hit the Edit button in the top left of the screen.
-This will open the iD editor, which allows you to make edits in your browser.
+6. Then the iD editor will open which allows you to make edits in your browser.
 The first time you open the iD editor, you'll be prompted to follow a quick walkthrough to learn the ropes.
-This is available at any time when logged in by clicking Edit in the upper left corner > clicking the Help icon in the lower right corner > clicking the link to start the Walkthrough.
+This is available at any time when logged in by clicking the Help icon in the lower right corner and clicking Start the Walkthrough.

 Editing Surface Types

-4. Click Save > Input a Changeset comment describing the changes you've made > click Upload to submit your edits.
+2. Click Save, Input a Changeset comment describing the changes you've made, and click Upload to submit your edits.

 Editing Other Data